-The law establishing the Award states that an Award recipient may publicize its receipt of such Award and use the Award in its advertising.
+The law establishing the award states that an award recipient may publicize its receipt of such award and use the award in its advertising.
 Promoting public and business awareness of quality improvement is one of the prime goals of the program, and advertising is one way to meet this goal.
-Guidelines help organizations assure their advertising is appropriate in representing their Baldrige Award recognition.
+Guidelines help organizations ensure their advertising is appropriate in representing their Baldrige Award recognition.

 If this is a federal government program, why are organizations charged a fee to apply?

-Federal funding for this program is about $9.6 million annually and is used by NIST to manage the program.
+In FY2012, the federal appropriation for the Baldrige Program was zeroed out in favor of more private-sector funding and a cost-recovery strategy.
+In addition to revenue from the sales of the Criteria for Performance Excellence, application fees for the award and Baldrige Collaborative Assessment, as well as other revenue-generating activities designed to recover costs, the Malcolm Baldrige National Quality Award Foundation gifted funds to NIST to manage the program and keep it within the federal government.
 The application fees are charged to cover expenses associated with distribution and review of applications and development of feedback reports.
+(It should be noted that application fees have always been charged, but some expenses were previously covered by the Foundation and by appropriation.)
 The application and review process is considered to be a very cost-effective and comprehensive business health audit.
-For an application fee ranging from $6,000 for large organizations to $1,000 for non-profit education institutions, organizations receive at least 300 hours of review by a minimum of eight business and quality experts.
-Site-visited organizations receive over 1,000 hours of in-depth review.
-Every applicant receives an extensive feedback report highlighting strengths and areas to improve.
-An article in the Journal for Quality and Participation said, “The Baldrige feedback report is arguably the best bargain in consulting in America.”
+Every applicant receives 300 to 1,000 hours of review and an extensive feedback report highlighting strengths and areas to improve.
+An article in the Journal for Quality and Participation said, "The Baldrige feedback report is arguably the best bargain in consulting in America."

 Related LinksGuidelines for Using the Malcolm Baldrige National Quality Award Name and TrademarkWho has received the Baldrige Award?